nextgis/docs_ngweb/source/admin_interface.rst

 .. figure:: _static/admin_control_panel_eng.png
    :name: admin_control_panel
    :align: center
-   :width: 16cm
+   :width: 20cm

-   Control panel.
+   Control panel

 Control panel allows to execute the following actions:

-* View user groups and user list
-* Create user groups and users
+* Manage NextGIS Web groups and users
-* Grant permissions to resource groups and web maps
+* Display information about the system
-* Set Web GIS name
+* Set the name of your Web GIS
-* Input a list of possible sources for cross-origin resource sharing (CORS)
+* Configure CORS
+* Set CSS styles
+* Specify NGW start page (home path)
+* Set Logo (in the upper left corner)
+* Customize a type of users who have permission to export data
+* Create user accounts for Collector projects
+* Customize Tracking
+* Customize web map

 For more information about creation of user groups and users and granting permissions see topic :ref:`ngw_admin_tasks`.